Sample Gift Plans

 Donor 4

 After his wife Karen died, Kurt began to appreciate much more the organizations to which she had been so devoted.
-Lindner Center of HOPE was always her favorite, and Kurt began to look for ways that his giving could keep her commitment alive.
+Lindner Center of Hope was always her favorite, and Kurt began to look for ways that his giving could keep her commitment alive.

-He decided to make a bequest to Lindner Center of HOPE.
-Trouble was, he had just re-written his will, and he didn’t want to spend the time and expense of having a new document drawn just to add a bequest to Lindner Center of HOPE.
+He decided to make a bequest to Lindner Center of Hope.
+Trouble was, he had just re-written his will, and he didn’t want to spend the time and expense of having a new document drawn just to add a bequest to Lindner Center of Hope.

 His lawyer told him that he could set up the gift through a codicil to his existing will.
 She told him that a codicil is a simple document that makes specific changes to a will – like adding a charitable bequest – but leaves everything else alone.
 It’s a great solution for making minor adjustments to an estate plan you’re otherwise happy with.